 Physicians must apply to participate in the MOC process each year.
-The application is available on the ABOG website at www.abog.org.
+The application is available via their Physician Portal on the ABOG website at www.abog.org.

-Applications for the 2020 MOC process will be accepted starting in January 2020 and must be submitted with the proper fee no later than November 16, 2020.
+Applications for the 2021 MOC process will be accepted starting in January 2021 and must be submitted with the proper fee no later than November 15, 2021.
 Failure to submit an application by this date will result in loss of certification.